 \section{Conclusion}

-In this work, we proposed Goal-Conditioned Visual Navigation Instruction Generation (GoViG), a framework to autonomously generate precise and context-aware navigation instructions solely from egocentric visual observations, removing reliance on privileged data such as maps or semantic annotations.
-Our approach systematically integrates two interdependent subtasks—Navigation Visualization and Instruction Generation with Visual Cues—into a unified autoregressive multimodal large language model.
-Furthermore, we developed two multimodal reasoning strategies (One-Pass and Interleaved), significantly enhancing spatial reasoning and linguistic coherence.
-Comprehensive experiments on our R2R-Goal benchmark, encompassing synthetic and real-world navigation scenarios, demonstrated superior instruction quality and robust cross-domain generalization.
-Future directions include exploring interactive navigation scenarios and integrating real-time environmental feedback to advance practical embodied AI.
+In this work, we proposed Goal-Conditioned Visual Navigation Instruction Generation (GoViG), a framework to generate precise and context-aware navigation instructions solely from egocentric visual observations, eliminating reliance on privileged data such as maps or semantic annotations.
+Our approach systematically integrates two interdependent subtasks, Navigation Visualization and Instruction Generation with Visual Cues, into a unified autoregressive MLLM.
+Furthermore, we developed two multimodal reasoning strategies (One-Pass and Interleaved) that enhance spatial reasoning and linguistic coherence.
+Comprehensive experiments on our proposed R2R-Goal benchmark demonstrate superior instruction quality and robust cross-domain generalization.
+Future directions include exploring real-time environmental feedback to advance practical embodied AI.